jsebrech/tiny-signals/README.md

 The tiniest implementation of signals, ideal for vanilla JavaScript projects.

-Baed loosely on the [signals API](https://preactjs.com/guide/v10/signals/) of Preact.
+Based loosely on the [signals API](https://preactjs.com/guide/v10/signals/) of Preact.

 ## Usage